 In the older days, these boris were made by hand - taking a little mixture and making tear drop shapes on a newspaper and putting them out in the sun to dry.
 You can of course use an icing bag with a round nozzle.
 If a newspaper is too passé for you, use a metal tray and brush it with some oil so it doesn't stick.

-3. When it's ready it should be completely dry; crush one in your hand if it crumbles easily, it's done.
+When it's ready it should be completely dry; crush one in your hand if it crumbles easily, it's done.
 You can store these in an airtight container for a few days.

-4. To cook with it, you need to gently sauté it in oil before adding it in anything.
+To cook with it, you need to gently sauté it in oil before adding it in anything.